RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Two Step 3D Positioning Scheme

 where $\eta_{\theta_{MR,i}}$ denotes the residual error of $\theta_{MR,i}$ due to the estimation error.
 For the sake of analysis, let $\breve{\mathbf{g}}_{\theta_{MR,i}}=[-\cos\hat{\theta}_{MR,i}$ $,\sin\hat{\theta}_{MR,i},0]^T$.
 Using the definitions of ${\bf q}$ and ${\bf s}_i$, \eqref{6} can be rewritten as

-Assuming that the angle estimation algorithms have good performance\cite{Daill1}, thus it is reasonable to assume that the estimation error is very small.
+As the angle estimation algorithms, e.g., 2D-DFT, have good performance \cite{Gao1}, \cite{Zhou1}, thus it is reasonable to assume that the estimation error is very small.
 Hence, we have $\sin(n_i)\approx n_i$ and $\cos(n_i)\approx 1$, where $n_i$ is the estimation error of $\theta_{MR,i}$.
 Consequently, we have the following approximations

 By substituting \eqref{9} into \eqref{6}, we have